 Some of the most recommendable viewpoints in Lisbon included: Miradouro das Portas do sol (the view of the Alfama’s rooftops), Miradouro de são Pedro de alcântara (the view of the castle), Miradouro da graça (the view of the 25 de Abril bridge), Miradouro da Nossa Senhora do monte (a lot of people admit it’s one the most romantic spots for watching a sunset over the Lisbon).

-Let me know what do you think about the list of must-see places and must-do activities in Lisbon! 🙂 Have you ever visited this city?
-If so, share with me your opinion about the best spots to explore!
+Have you ever visited this city of Lisbon?
+If so, share with me your opinion about the best spots to explore.